arnabwahid/wordpress-bootstrap/README.md

 Sidebars
 ________

 We’ve built in two different sidebars.
 One for the homepage and one for the other pages.
-Add widgets to your heart’s content.
+Add widgets to them.